chr15m/hexadecimal-die/README.md

+This is a fork by [Samourai Wallet](https://samouraiwallet.com/), adding the logo in place of the "A" side of the dice.

+### Old README

 OpenSCAD script to generate a sixteen sided "spherical cap" style hexadecimal die.
 [Download the STL file](./sixteen-sided-hexidecimal-die.stl) to print.

 ![Photo of the printed hexadecimal die](./hexadecimal-dice-photo.jpg)